jefftriplett/jefftriplett.github.io/_pages/now.md

 ### 🏡 Lawrence (KS, USA)

-It's Spring 2026 in Lawrence, KS.
-I'm enjoying video games with my kids and spending time with my family.
+It's Summer 2026 in Lawrence, KS.
+I'm spending most of my time driving my kids to camps, sports, and practices.

 ## Working on